The Morales Law Firm would like to share this article: Defenses to Criminal Charges published by NOLO. For more information visit www.NOLO.com.

 Self-defense is rooted in the belief that people should be allowed to protect themselves.
 In part, this means that someone doesn’t necessarily have to wait to the point of actually being struck in order to act in self-defense.
 Whatever the circumstances are, any force that the would-be defendant uses has to be reasonable under the circumstances.
-(For a more complete picture of this defense, see Self-Defense.)

 The Insanity Defense

 The insanity defense is generally based on the principle that punishment is justified only where defendants are capable of controlling their behavior and understanding that what they’ve done is wrong.
 The insanity defense prevents some people who can’t function fully from being criminally punished.
-(For much more on insanity, including the procedures and different tests for determining it, see Pleading Insanity in a Criminal Case.)

 The insanity defense is an extremely complex topic; many scholarly works are devoted entirely to explaining its nuances.
 Here are some major points of interest: